How to socialise your Siberian kitten

 If you have guests, it’s a great opportunity to introduce your kitten to new people.
 Your kitten may be shy at first, but it will very likely be interested enough to come out and meet your visitors.
 Let them pet your kitten if they want to, or give him/her a treat.
 This will reinforce for your kitten that people are friendly and good things come from people.

-I hope the advice in this article will help you socialize your kitten and he or she will be a wonderful addition to your family!
+I hope the advice in this article will help you socialise your kitten and he or she will be a wonderful addition to your family!